Theme

 OpenAI Privacy Filter is a local text-sanitization toolkit built around detecting and masking personally identifiable information in text, with evaluation and finetuning workflows included in the official repo.

 The official repository presents OpenAI Privacy Filter as a bidirectional token-classification model and local toolkit for high-throughput privacy filtering, on-premises operation, evaluation, and finetuning.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms, setup needs, and usage conditions can differ, so readers should review the original materials independently.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is